 The following three RAM, Skill TridentZ, Corsair Vengeance and Skill Flare X , are the best performing for Ryzen processors.
 These two cards can reach speeds of 3,200 MHZ and are capable of overclocking.
 They are on the costlier end however so are great for builders with slightly higher budgets.
 To see RAM for Ryzen for those on a budget, skip on down one section.

 Personally we think the Corsair Vengeance RGB is best RAM for Ryzen.
 This card is perfect for enthusiastic builders as well as gamers.
 This unit will be able to get 3200MHz speeds out of 1st and the 2nd generation of Ryzen processors (but only for the 32GB).
 To top it off, it is slightly cheaper than the TridentZ.
-Furthermore, Corsair RAM are compatible with most motherboards, eliminating any worry for compatibility issues.
+Furthermore, Corsair RAM are compatible with most motherboards, with top of the line PCB manufacturing eliminating any worry for compatibility issues.
 Finally, the Corsair comes in black, white, blue and red which lessens the possibility of color clashing with your PC.
 Taking into consideration the price of this RAM at 16GB ($155.00) along with its availability it is a can’t miss.

 - Trident Z is the latest high-performance DDR4 range from G.Skill, designed for...